Synthetic Homes: A Multimodal Generative AI Pipeline for Residential Building Data Generation under Data Scarcity: Related Work

-Liu \textit{et al.}~\cite{liuLargeLanguageModels2025} present a wide-ranging review on the integration of generative \gls{ai} into building energy workflows, highlighting both opportunities and challenges.
+\textcite{liuLargeLanguageModels2025} present a wide-ranging review on the integration of generative \gls{ai} into building energy workflows, highlighting both opportunities and challenges.
 These include concerns such as dataset preparation, hallucinations, and a lack of domain-specific expertise.
 However, the impact of such challenges varies depending on the pipeline design.
 Because our framework combines pretrained \glspl{llm} with simulation tools for quantitative evaluation, we avoid the need for fine-tuning or physics-aware generation, thereby reducing the impact of these concerns.
-We evaluate our framework's \gls{llm} components to reduce hallucinations.
+Moreover, we evaluate our framework's \gls{llm} components to avoid generating data impacted by hallucinations.
 Additionally, Liu emphasizes the importance of multimodal integration---where multiple data modalities (such as image, text, and tabular data) are used by a process or model.
-Producing high-quality structured urban data suitable for tasks such as modeling and simulation requires combining multiple complimentary processes into a single workflow~\cite{rehmannEnhancingUrbanEnergy2025, guoCombinedWorkflowGenerate2023, bishopReviewMultiDomainUrban2024}.
+Producing high-quality structured urban data suitable for tasks such as modeling and simulation requires combining multiple complementary processes into a single workflow~\parencite{rehmannEnhancingUrbanEnergy2025, guoCombinedWorkflowGenerate2023, bishopReviewMultiDomainUrban2024}.
 We adopt these principles in the design of our general framework.

-In the following sections, we provide an in depth view of our framework (Section~\ref{sec:pipeline}).
-Then, we test our pipeline's generative components (Section~\ref{sec:exp}), ensuring the images are being processed correctly and the labels produced by the labeler are reflective of the inputs.
-Finally we conclude and highlight future directions from this work (Section~\ref{sec:conclusion}).
+While prior work has explored using individual and joint components of synthetic building data generation, our contribution is a modular framework that composes a unified workflow for generating synthetic simulation-ready residential energy datasets from publicly available information.
+By combining assessor records, street-level imagery, multimodal foundation models (\gls{llava} and \gls{gpt}), and EnergyPlus-compatible output generation, the framework could substantially reduce the expertise, data acquisition, and financial barriers traditionally associated with residential energy modeling.

+The framework also produces multimodal outputs, including both structured building characteristics suitable for simulation and natural-language inspection notes that can be used for future machine learning and decision-support tasks.
+Collectively, these capabilities make it possible to generate complex residential energy datasets through a largely automated workflow, enabling broader participation in building energy research in settings where detailed building inventories are unavailable or prohibitively expensive to obtain.